welikepie/isItHanukkah/README.md

 - The "goOutTime" integer determines after how many milliseconds the lights should go out, if they should go out.
 - [MANDATORY] the ssid[] is where you need to write your wireless network ID.
 - [MANDATORY] the pass[] is where you need to set the password for your wireless network.
+- [MANDATORY] the apiRequest is where you make you API request to the server.
+As of current, the only endpoint supported is the doTheyKnow endpoint.

 With the sketch opened and configured, we can now upload it to the board and watch things happen.

-**Note: **If the sketch refuses to connect to the router, it is possible your WiFi shield has outdated firmware, which will need updating.
+*Note: If the sketch refuses to connect to the router, it is possible your WiFi shield has outdated firmware, which will need updating.
-This is easiest done using a Mac and the instructions prepared by the Arduino folks over at [This site](http://arduino.cc/en/Hacking/WiFiShieldFirmwareUpgrading).
+This is easiest done using a Mac and the instructions prepared by the Arduino folks over at [this site](http://arduino.cc/en/Hacking/WiFiShieldFirmwareUpgrading).
-Carrying out the update of the board is left as an exercise for the reader.
+Carrying out the update of the board is left as an exercise for the reader.*

 ###Expected Behaviour###